-Non-parties may not be familiar enough with the details of the underlying litigation to object on any grounds other than proportionality or privilege.
-The specificity that courts require related to Rule 34 objections must be reconciled with this limitation.
-Courts should not hold a non-party's lack of specificity as to proportionality against the non-party.
+plate objections, and should clearly identify what it is providing and what it is withholding on the basis of objections.
 The requesting party should cooperate with the non-party in an effort to narrow the scope of the request, if needed, to what the requestor truly needs to litigate its case.
-82 And if brought to the court's attention, the court should temper its expectation that a non-party comply with Rule 34 objection specificity standards and should tailor its assessment of the non-party's objections to the circumstances of the case
+82 And if brought to the court's attention, the court should temper its expectation that a non-party comply with Rule 34 objection specificity standards and should tailor its assessment of the non-party's objections to the circumstances of the case.

 As indicated earlier, non-parties should comply with the sections of the subpoena to which there are no objections.
-Conversely, complying with portions of a subpoena that have been objected to before a
+Conversely, complying with portions of a subpoena that have been objected to before a court has ordered compliance may, absent certain precautions, 83 lessen the likelihood that costs will shift to the requestor.
+84 To minimize that risk, the non-party should notify the requesting party as